 Donate Things We Use in the Shelter Through our Amazon Wish List:

 Financial donations are generally the most helpful to our animal care operations, but there are also some specific items we need.
-These items can be donated through our Amazon Wish List as we are not currently accepting any items in person at the shelter due to COVID-19.
+These items can be donated through our Amazon Wish List.
 We update our Amazon Wish List as our needs change, but these items are guaranteed to be ones that we will use in our shelter.
-They will deliver directly to us, but sometimes the donor information doesn't come throughh clearly (or we only have a name that we can't match up in our system), so if a receipt is important to you, just give us a call or send us an email.
+They will deliver directly to us, but sometimes the donor information doesn't come through clearly (or we only have a name that we can't match up in our system), so if a receipt is important to you, just give us a call or send us an email.
+Unfortunately, we are unable to accept or use any donations of used pet supplies at the shelter.

 Make a Financial Donation: